github/docs/CONTRIBUTING.md

 # Contributing to this repository <!-- omit in toc -->

-## Getting started
+## Getting started <!-- omit in toc -->

 Before you begin:
-- We use node.js -- Are you on the latest version of node?
+- We use node.js.
+Check to see if you're on the [latest version of node](https://www.npmjs.com/package/check-node-version).
-- Have you read the code of conduct?
+- Have you read the [code of conduct](CODE_OF_CONDUCT.md)?
-- Check out the existing issues & see if we [accept contributions](#LINK TO CONTRIBUTION TYPES) for your type of issue.
+- Check out the existing issues & see if we [accept contributions](#Contributing types) for your type of issue.

 ### Your issue doesn't exist?
 Make your first contribution
 File an issue or check out the issues to see if one exists already